 Designed to cover policyholders on a worldwide basis, international health insurance plans are ideal for frequent travellers and globally mobile expats.
 They tend to feature higher coverage limits and a wider range of benefits in your country of residence, ensuring you have access to the highest quality care possible.

-Choosing the appropriate health insurance option depends on your specific situation, such as your residency status, whether you have adequate employer-provided health insurance and your healthcare needs.
+Choosing the appropriate expat health insurance in Singapore, on the other hand, depends on your specific situation; for example, your residency status, whether you have adequate employer-provided health insurance and your healthcare needs.

 Read more in our Health & Fitness section!